dennisgit282/DeliveryApplication/README.md

 # DeliveryApplication

+Made under the supervision of Monish.
 Rough outline of delivery application.
-Code is not for commercial or non-commercial use.
 CODE IS IN MASTER BRANCH.
 Contains Service class with directions linked to dynamic mapquest url as well as several CRUD operations to push data through Postman reqests.